bipinkrish/Mdisk-Downloader-Bot/README.md

 /mdisk mdisklink
 ```

-bot will reply you with avaialbe IDs for Video and Audio, and asks for your input which is your required VideoID,AudioID
+Bot will reply you with avaialbe IDs for Video and Audio,

+and asks for your input which is your required VideoID,AudioID

 # Deploy